tptacek 1 year ago

 Her explanation, moreover, doesn’t make sense.
 The infrastructure advisory committees are also being disbanded.

-• some_random an hour ago
+• some_random 1 year ago

 It's because of the misinformation/disinformation mission that CISA took on during the Biden admin, it was a boondoggle that really pissed off Republicans.